Frequently Asked Questions

 By two moms.
 Our founders, Dana and Tamar, had been friends for years, and both started having children around the same time.
 They each felt that there was a need in the marketplace for worry-free, sustainable, and effective products that would get the cleaning job done, without the fear that their family would be unsafe.

 Babies explore their environment with their hands, their mouths, and pretty much everything else.
 Common household cleaners from many mass brands, contain toxins and harmful ingredients that are linked to everything from cancer to birth defects.
 Using dapple on the things that interact with your baby creates a toxin and worry-free environment for your child to explore.

-Are your products toxin free?
+Are your products made without harsh chemicals?

 Do I need to disinfect my home?

 Every family must make the decision that is right for them.
 However, disinfectants are dangerous to inhale and are proven to create super-bugs, which can weaken your baby’s developing immune system by making their environment “too sterile.”